solliancenet/sentinel-defender-workshop-400/day-01/lab01-azure-defender-advanced.md

     ![VM Vulnerabilities option.](./media/vm_vulnerabilities.png "VM Vulnerabilities item is highlighted")

 6. In the Azure Portal, search for **Resource Graph Explorer**
-7. In the query window, run the following query:
+7. In the query window, copy the following query:

         ```kql
         securityresources